-- A few years back a higher-up political leader when their term in office was ended, stood up and said in parliament, “does anyone wants a raise? “ we haven’t had one since …last year.”
+- A few years ago, a higher-up political leader new their term in office was ending, he stood up and said in parliament, “does anyone wants a raise? “ we haven’t had one since …last year.”
 Everybody’s hand went up.
 And that’s how easy that was.

-As our political election debates linger they bring up a lot of outstanding important issues, issues that should and need to be addressed, but the forgotten ones, the ones that have already paid their dues to society, they are (ancient history)
+As our political election debates linger, they bring up important and outstanding issues, issues that should and need to be addressed, but the forgotten ones, the ones that have already paid their dues to society, they are (ancient history)

-These “senior citizens” that were lucky enough to live a healthy long life should not even think, they are forgotten.
-Most struggled their whole life and some under very poor unhealthy conditions to help bring this great nation to where it is today, they are the forgotten ones.
+These “senior citizens” that were lucky enough to live a long healthy life should not even think they are forgotten.
+Most struggled their whole life, and some under deplorable unhealthy conditions to help bring this great nation to where it is today, those people are the forgotten ones.

-So you are over 50 and everybody just shakes when they get that reality check.
+So you are over 50, everybody just shakes when they get that reality check.

 Are senior citizens considered a liability and better off forgotten?
-Some of the younger generation believe that more than not, so it is it any wonder that the milestone of over 50 scares everybody?
-And when those same young people finally get that reality check, and they hit that milestone of 50, well, you will have every right to be worried, because after 50 your getting closer to being the forgotten people too.
+Some of the younger generations believe that more than not, so is it any wonder that the milestone of over 50 scares everybody?
+And when those same young people finally get that reality check, and they hit that milestone of 50, well, you will have every right to be worried, because after 50 you’re getting closer to being the forgotten people too.

 Are senior citizens considered the forgotten people?

-Swaying somewhat in a different direction, I did a little research on how senior citizens are making out, generally.
-It shows me that after the official senior celebration, that milestone when reality just kicked in, now you think, you can finally kick back after working your whole life, you were a responsible home owner.
-Brought up a family, paid your dues to subsidy, now you can reap the rewards of your hard life time of working.
+Swaying somewhat in a different direction, I did little research on how senior citizens are making out, generally.
+It shows me that after the official 50 celebrations, that milestone when reality just kicked in, you can finally kick back after working your whole life ─ you were a responsible homeowner.
+Brought up a family, paid your dues to the subsidy, now you can reap the rewards of your hard life of working.